Bylaws & Rules of the OCWSL

 Section II - Amendments

-- Proposed amendments to the Standing Rules must be submitted in writing by the Team Representative by the Team Representative meeting prior to the vote held at the next Team Representative meeting.
+- Proposed amendments to the Standing Rules must be submitted in writing by the Team Representative at the Team Representative meeting prior to the vote held at the next Team Representative meeting.

 - The proposed amendments shall be approved by a two-thirds (2/3) majority of the Team Representatives.